hashicorp/consul/website/content/README.md

 ## Taxonomy

 There are three main categories in the Consul docs information architecture.
-This division of categories is _not literal_ to the directory structure, even though the **Reference** category includes the repo's `reference` folder.
+This division of categories is _not literal_ to the directory structure, even though the **Reference** category includes the repository's `reference` folder.

 - Intro
 - Usage
 - Reference

-These categories align with Diataxis.
+These categories align with [Diataxis](https://diataxis.fr/).

 ### Intro